dxwils3/default_cell/README.md

 # default_cell

-This will install a Jupyter notebook extension that adds and runs template code in the first cell for any new notebook.
+This will install a Jupyter notebook extension that adds and runs template code in the first cell of any new notebook.

 To build and install the extension, run